awsdocs/amazon-rds-user-guide/doc_source/Concepts.RDS_Fea_Regions_DB-eng.Feature.KerberosAuthentication.md

 ## Kerberos authentication with RDS for Oracle<a name="Concepts.RDS_Fea_Regions_DB-eng.Feature.KerberosAuthentication.ora"></a>

-Following are the supported engines and Region availability for Kerberos authentication with RDS for Oracle\.
+The following Regions and engine versions are available for Kerberos authentication with RDS for Oracle\.

 | Region | RDS for Oracle 21c | RDS for Oracle 19c | RDS for Oracle 12c |